data-preservation-programs/singularity/docs/cli-reference/datasource/add/qingstor.md

       If you are transferring large files over high-speed links and you have enough memory, then increasing this will speed up the transfers.

-   --qingstor-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: